Last updated on July 29th, 2024 at 12:22 pm

 Visit the Grand Hotel

-If you are not staying at the Grand Hotel, you can still enter, but for a $10 admission fee for those aged 10 and up, $5 for those aged 6-9, and free for those 5 and under.
+If you are not staying at the Grand Hotel, you can still enter, but for a $12 admission fee for adults, $6 for those aged six to twelve, and free for those five and under.

 After paying this fee, you’ll also be able to step onto the world’s longest porch and explore the grounds.

-Film buffs might enjoy checking out the filming locations from Somewhere in Time that are scattered throughout the island, including The Grand Hotel.
-If this is something you are interested in, some of the most popular filming locations are included on the map below from the Mackinac Island Tourism Bureau.
+Film buffs might enjoy checking out the filming locations from Somewhere in Time scattered throughout the island, including The Grand Hotel.
+If you are interested in this, some of the most popular filming locations are included on the map below from the Mackinac Island Tourism Bureau.

 Check out Arch Rock